hdShang/arxiv-daily/docs/cs-RO/2025-12-12/papers/251211769v1-blurr-a-boosted-low-resource-inference-for-vision-language-action-mo.md

 ---
 layout: default
-title: BLURR: A Boosted Low-Resource Inference for Vision-Language-Action Models
+title: "BLURR: A Boosted Low-Resource Inference for Vision-Language-Action Models"
 ---

 # BLURR: A Boosted Low-Resource Inference for Vision-Language-Action Models